-L-R Rev. John Benson, Mrs Mary Foster, Headteacher, John Hedley (Trustee), Alice Hammond, cook,
+L-R Rev. John Benson, Mrs Mary J. Foster, Headteacher, John Hedley (Trustee), Alice Hammond, cook,

-Ada Lancaster (Trustee), Isobel Pounder, cook, and teacher Mrs. Marie Teasdale, head teacher.
+Ada Lancaster (Trustee), Isobel Pounder, cook, and teacher Mrs. Marie Teasdale, assistant teacher.

 Finally, a newspaper clipping of the school's closure in 1964, after serving the community for 222 years, courtesy of DCM, Hawes.

 Mary Nottingham, Rita Mudd, Jean Andrew, Kathryn Routh, Edith Heseltine, Mervyn Mudd,